Suspect in Portland slaying killed when authorities moved to arrest him, official says

 “I am willing to fight for my brothers and sisters!
 Even if some of them are too ignorant to realize what antifa truly stands for.
 We do not want violence but we will not run from it either!” he wrote, adding later, “We truly have an opportunity right now to fix everything.
 But it will be a fight like no other!
 It will be a war and like all wars there will be casualties.”

-In the Vice News interview, Reinoehl said he was not a “member” of antifa, but supported the ideology.
+In the Vice News interview, Reinoehl said he was not a “member” of Antifa, but supported the ideology.

 The Oregonian reported that one of its photographers had gotten a picture of him Friday night during a demonstration outside Wheeler’s home.